-We hope that you and all of your loved ones are safe and well during this difficult and unprecedented time of the novel coronavirus.
+We hope that you and all of your loved ones are safe and well during this difficult and unprecedented time of the coronavirus.
 The physical doors of Manitou Center remain closed in an effort to keep our community healthy.
 However, we are still meeting, learning, growing, moving, listening and connecting; both online and face-to-face in outdoor settings.
 Manitou Center remains committed, more than ever to our mission: to build a compassionate, healthy, and safe world.
 Please join us if you can, in gathering with us and/or by contributing financially to our work.
 Thank you for your involvement and continued support.

 For All of Us

 Supporting holistic development of mind, body, and spirit.
 Accessible for all.

 Building a compassionate, healthy, and safe world.
 Partnering with our community.

 Living Calm in the Chaos is a family program based in mindfulness (meditation), movement (yoga, qi gong, and labyrinth), body and emotional awareness (Focusing), and cultivating gratitude, empathy, and compassion for self and others.

 Mindfulness in schools allows children and adolescents to learn how to pay attention to what is going on in their lives (mind, body, heart).
 When young people have the skills to manage their emotional and physical experiences, they are empowered to make healthier choices for themselves and act empathically and compassionately toward others.

 First responder employees in Winona County now have opportunity to learn resilience and mindfulness skills at Manitou Wellness Center.
 The training’s aim is to optimize their performance and health, both on the job and in their personal lives.